 Be sure to follow Russell on LinkedIn for daily content and click here to view and comment on the original article.

-Russell's weekly LinkedIn newsletter shares thoughts and advice for the entrepreneur and those with an entrepreneurial mindset.
+Russell shares advice for the entrepreneur and those with an entrepreneurial mindset in his weekly LinkedIn newsletter.
 Join the thousands who have already subscribed!